 Not Continuing Your Treatment Plan

-Many claims are terminated because the claimant returns to work while receiving LTD benefits.
+Many long-term disability claims are terminated because the claimant returns to work while receiving LTD benefits.
 Remember, the reason behind receiving benefits is you are saying you can’t work.
 Going back to work would most certainly disprove that.
-If your LTD payout is not enough to pay for your basic living needs and your co-pays, reach out for help.
+If your long-term disability payout is not enough to pay for your basic living needs and your co-pays, reach out for help.
 Contact the insurance company and explain your situation, ask your doctor’s offices to work with you on a payment plan, or consult a disability attorney for your options.

 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If you’d like to speak to an experienced Long Term Disability Insurance Attorney contact us at (866) 853-4512 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.
+We have handled disability cases with all of the major disability insurance companies.
+If you’d like to speak to an experienced long-term disability lawyer, contact us at (866) 853-4512 to schedule a free case evaluation.
+We can help you evaluate your disability claim to determine if you will be able to access long-term disability benefits and how to move forward with the process.